superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![ad creatives distribution across clusters](../assets/use_cases/user_acquisition_analytics/ad_creatives-per-cluster.png)

-observations:
+What can we observe here?

 - cluster -1 (with the most high and extremely high activity users) clicked on ad_creatives from both campaigns (as expected); 1324 clicks on new campaign ads, 1344 on old
 - cluster 0 clicked on only the first (non-influencer) campaign; these ads focus on community and competition within the gaming platform
-- clusters 1 and 2 clicked on only two influencer campaign ad creatives; cluster 1 ads focused on the benefits of premium membership; cluster ads highlighted experience and achievement in the gaming platform
+- clusters 1 and 2 clicked on only two influencer campaign ad creatives each; cluster 1 ads focused on the benefits of premium membership; cluster 2 ads highlighted experience and achievement in the gaming platform
 - cluster 3 clicked on only one ad_creative - from the influencer campaign; this ad was an immediate appeal based on promised excitement and the exclusive rewards of joining

 Now, let's get some descriptive stats for our signup dates to help us interpret our clusters' behavior further.